francksidi-edb/SimilaritySearch-Summarization/README.md

 postgres=# select public.test_plpython(); test_plpython
 PL/Python is working!
 (1 row)

-Test that summarization is working using the following OS command:
+Test that summarization is working using the following OS command.
+Both programs are in code directory

 $python summary.py